-Over the last couple of years, floating timber vanities have exploded in popularity, and for very good reason.
+Over the last couple of years, floating timber vanities have exploded in popularity and for very good reason.
 They are seriously beautiful and add such a sense of luxury and comfort to what has previously been such a stark and sterile space.
 Solid timber is hard wearing, holds its value and has that timeless aesthetic that will ensure that it will always be in style.

 Adding value to your home with a solid timber vanity

 Adding a solid timber vanity to your bathroom renovation or new build not only creates a beautiful space to be in, it also increases the value of your home long term.
-The nature of solid hardwood timber is that it is hard wearing and with a coat of our spray wax cleaner every so often will only become more lovely with age as a patina develops.
+The nature of solid hardwood timber is that it is hard wearing and with a coat of the spray wax cleaner every so often will only become more lovely with age as a patina develops.
 Any wear and tear is reversed with a new coat of the spray wax and in the case of a major scratch, the surface just needs to be sanded and another coat of Osmo Polyx applied.
 This is not possible with a laminate, melamine or veneer product!

 Design flexibility is the beauty of a custom timber vanity